 Daryl Jannuzzi writes: WGN wooed John Doremus from the WAIT morning show as permanent overnight host at WGN after Cliff Mercer in late 1971 or '72.
 He didn't last all that long (maybe just 2 or 3 years).
 There might have been someone else after him until Ed Schwartz came over from WIND.
 Bill Buckley replaced John Doremus on WAIT.

-In the mid 1950s I became a police officer and can tell you that most of us listened to Franklin during the early morning hours.
-Franklin had a friend who owned a bakery in Des Plaines, IL at that time.
-He was known to us as "Herman the German" and occasionally Franklin would stop into the police stations along his route back home to Forest Lake.
+In the mid 1950s I became a police officer and can tell you that most of us listened to Franklyn during the early morning hours.
+Franklyn had a friend who owned a bakery in Des Plaines, IL at that time.
+He was known to us as "Herman the German" and occasionally Franklyn would stop into the police stations along his route back home to Forest Lake.

-As I am meandering thru my 70+ years I count my blessings that I can recall many of Franklin's 40 years of broadcasting.
+As I am meandering thru my 70+ years I count my blessings that I can recall many of Franklyn's 40 years of broadcasting.
 I believe he passed on in June of 1971 about the time that I graduated from a nine month course in police administration.
-Franklin Mac Cormack's magic continues to provide me with many wonderful memories.
+Franklyn Mac Cormack's magic continues to provide me with many wonderful memories.

 George Kellogg writes: Back in 1963, I obtained a "Melody of Love" album dedicated and signed (twice) by FM.
 I had just broken up with Louise and never gave it to her.
 I ran across it the other day and looked up FM on the internet.
 People seem to be moved by his efforts.
 Since Louise liked him so much, I found her name and address on the net so I will send it to her after 39 years.